Saved Results

 When To Use

-• Use when a carboplatin-containing protocol specifies a target AUC and the appropriate kidney-function input is known.
+• Use when a carboplatin-containing protocol specifies a target AUC and the required kidney-function method and cap policy are known.

 • Use only when the patient and clinical setting match the population described for Carboplatin Calvert Formula.